tilak-pujari/Core-Java-Proof-Of-Concepts/README.md

 - The framework that provides various data structures and algorithms to store and manipulate a group of objects in java.
 - **Multithreading**:
 -  The feature that allows a program to execute multiple tasks concurrently using threads.

+# JavaMiniProjects

+Developed sample projects for practice of core java

+# Bank Project
+- Method to create new account
+- Delete existing account
+- Add money to account
+- Withdraw money from account
+- Interest calculator
+-

+# Netflix Project
+- Create a new Account
+- Add Movies to DataBase
+- Update movie details
+- Delete Movie from Database
+- Delete Account from Database